xding78/Sharing/glossary_draft.rst

 **Solidity** |br|
 is a programming language, which is designed to develop smart contracts.
 Solidity’s syntax is similar to JavaScript and intended to compile into bytecode for (EVM).

+.. _stale block:

+**Stale Block** |br|
+Most miners think Stale blocks and `Orphan blocks`_ are both the same.
+No, they are not and do not confuse them.
+Orphan block are blocks on the shorter chain and as its parent is not known it cannot be validated.
+Stale block is totally valid and it’s a successfully mined block but they are not active and is not included in the current blockchain. |br|
+*→ See also*: Block_, `Orphan Blocks`_, `Uncle Blocks`_

 **SubChainProtocolBase** |br|
 A MotherChain contract defines the protocol for the SCSs to register and form a SCS pool.